 2016 was the year of blackmail ransomware.
-Data is encrypted by smuggling malicious programs into the infected system and making them useless.
+Data is encrypted by smuggling malicious programs into the system that has an infection and making them useless.
 Only after payment of “ransom” money the data is usable again.

 This kind of blackmail is not new.
 Back in 1989, the Trojan “AIDS.exe” was able to hide files and by this way making them unusable.
 However, the program changed only the file names while the contents remained unchanged.
 This fact changed in 2008, when the malicious programs began to encrypt the file contents.
-Without the correct key the data could not be rescued.
+Without the correct key, rescuing the data is impossible.
 The problem was then – as with “real” abductions – the surrender of the ransom.
 This in turn changed in 2013.
-With Bitcoin as a means of payment the flow of money was no longer traceable and the success of the malicious software could no longer be stopped.
+With Bitcoin as a means of payment, the flow of money was no longer traceable and the success of the malicious software was unstoppable.

-The malware was spread with the help of contaminated advertising banners and websites.
-Email attachments were used in addition to the classic method of the “lost” USB stick left in the parking lot or restroom, which contained a malicious program and infected the computer when inserted.
+The malware spread quickly with the help of advertising banners and websites that had contamination.
+The use of email attachments, in addition to the classic method of the “lost” USB stick left in the parking lot or restroom, which had a malicious program and would infect the computer.

 In the meantime, the programs have greatly improved and the selection of victims has changed.
 In the past there was a tendency to increase the quantity of victims with low demands for ransom allowances, which contributed to a nice sum.
-Meanwhile, middle and upper management is targeted.
+Meanwhile, middle and upper management were a target.
 With the help of spear phishing, CEOs are targeted and spied on.
 The emails are written in such a way that the addressee has to assume that they come from a well-known and high-ranking person, typically from the same company.
-When the attachment is opened, the victim is requested to click on a link that starts a larger action in the background.
-The malware then is loaded and started.
+When opening the attachment, the victim is to click on a link that starts a larger action in the background.
+The malware then loads and starts.

 A part of the malware quietly nests inside the auto start folder, while another part takes its “care” of the registry.
 Subprograms try to get into the company network, which promises more success since here the victims could have higher access rights than “normal” employees.
 What it means, if such a program is able to spread over the company network, is easily imaginable.